Register

 Have you changed your mind about a course you're registered for?
 Not a problem!
 As long as you are within the add and drop deadlines as published in the Important Dates section of the Academic Calendar, you can make changes to your courses through the online registration system.

-• Adding a Course: Follow the same instructions as detailed above in the For New & Returning Students section.
+• Adding a Course: Follow the same instructions as detailed above in the For New & Returning Students section utilizing the How to Register guide.

-Another resource that can be used to help guide you through your program requirements successfully is the online degree audit.
-Click here for further details
+Another resource that can be used to help guide you through your program requirements successfully is your Student Planning guide (formerly Degree Audit).

 Common Registration Questions